mkieboom/openshift-mapr/README.md

 # openshift-mapr

 ##  Introduction
-Below example shows deploying a docker container on Openshift leveraging the MapR Volume Driver Plugin to persist the storage of the container.
+Below example shows deploying a docker container on Red Hat Openshift leveraging the MapR Volume Driver Plugin to persist the storage of the container.
 For demo purposes only.

+It consists of thwo pases:
+Phase 1: deploy the MapR Volume Driver Plugin on Openshift.
+Phase 2: deploy a container on Openshift leveraging MapR as the persistent datastore.

 Always check the latest MapR documentation on: https://mapr.com/docs/home/PersistentStorage/kdf_plan_and_install.html